Sovereign-Labs/sovereign-sdk/examples/demo-nft-module/README.md

     `borsh` guarantees that all messages have a single "canonical" serialization, which makes it easy to reliably hash and compare serialized messages.

-3. Create a Config struct for the genesis configuration.
-In this case, the admin address and initial token distribution are configurable
+3. Create a `Config` struct for the genesis configuration.
+In this case, the admin address and initial token distribution are configurable:

     ```rust
     // in lib.rs